I’m also active in the world of books, having authored, published or contributed to books, or served in their editorial committees.

 Note: David is not a member of any affiliate programme and will not join one.
 This is to ensure absolute content neutrality in relevant matters.
 Any book of his you buy here or via the Internet will not earn him any affiliate commissions.
 This is to the interest of the general public.

 Full Guarantee: Books that carry my GUARANTEE logo are backed by a 10-year guarantee.
 This means if you find faults in the book, it will be my responsibility to fact-check and improve on the next publication.
+This applies in any case for the Everyday Rail English books published by the China Railway Publishing House.

 ▶ Sole Author